 THIS IMPRESSIVE STRUCTURE IS COMPOSED OF 370,000 CUBIC FEET OF CONCRETE, IS 256 FEET TALL AT THE CENTER, AND 193 FEET WIDE AT THE TOP.
 THE LAKE CREATED BEHIND THE DAM HAS A VOLUME OF 1.7 BILLION CUBIC FEET, AN AREA OF 12 MILLION SQUARE FEET, AND A SHORE LINE OF 36 THOUSAND FEET.

 But this makes no sense.
-If the dam is 256 feet tall and 193 feet tall, then firstly the image from Return to Zork is all wrong, but more importantly the water-holding area is 256 × 193 = 49,408 square feet.
-Given the total volume of 370,000 cubic feet, that means the dam is only 370,000 / 49,408 = 7.5 feet thick: nowhere near strong enough to retain a 256-foot column of water.
-(The Hoover Dam, for contrast, is 45 feet wide at the crest and 660 feet wide at the base.)
+If the dam is 256 feet tall and 193 feet wide, then firstly the image from Return to Zork is all wrong, but more importantly the water-holding area is 256 × 193 = 49,408 square feet.
+Given the total volume of 370,000 cubic feet, that means the average thickness of the dam is only 370,000 / 49,408 = 7.5 feet: nowhere near strong enough to retain a 256-foot column of water.
+(The Hoover Dam, for contrast, is 45 feet thick at the crest and 660 feet thick at the base.)

 Picky?
 Sure.
 It just seems odd to me that the Zork implementors, who put so much effort into detail, would overlook something like this.